apostrophecms/docs/docs/README.md

 **Configuring a Widget**

-Apostrophe 3 does not impose any front-end opinions regarding widgets, and thus its necessary to configure them properly with CSS classes for styling.
+Apostrophe 3 does not impose any front-end opinions regarding widgets, and thus it's necessary to configure them properly with CSS classes for styling.
 In this example, we'll configure our image-widget to have a class.
 Start by creating a directory for project-level configuration.
 Using your terminal:

 ```
 mkdir modules/@apostrophecms/image-widget